How Do I Get New Massage Clients?

 There are plenty of free and cheap DIY website options.
 There’s no excuse for not having at least a starter website.

 Yes, if you are a member of AMTA or ABMP, both have a free website option.
 But I don’t love either for several reasons (They are kinda ugly, make it difficult to integrate online scheduling buttons, and kinda ugly.
 They just look outdated.
 And ugly.)
-If you don’t know where to start with a website, check out Wix, Weebly, & WordPress: Options for Your Massage Business Website.
+If you don’t know where to start with a website, Wix, Weebly, SquareSpace or any other popular website builder.

 Pro-tip: You can use a free website, but still have a custom domain name.
-Purchase the domain name you want (Michael likes using Google Domains, and it’s only $12/year), and have that forward to your free site.
+Purchase the domain name you want (Michael likes using Google Domains), and have that forward to your free site.
 Example, purchase smithmassage.com, and set it up to forward (super easy) to the free smithmassage.weebly.com.
 So your printed materials can say smithmassage.com, and when you are ready to upgrade to a fancier custom website, you won’t have to change all your printed collateral.

 Must-have pages on starter website are: